 - breathing tests to evaluate blood pressure and heart rate

-- blood pressure when standing and sitting
+- a blood pressure test when standing and sitting

-- urine tests to assess bladder functioning
+- urine tests to assess your bladder functioning

 Digestive and gastrointestinal treatments include:

-- taking medications, such as laxatives, for constipation
+- taking laxatives for constipation

 - consuming frequent, small meals

-- increasing fiber and fluid intake
+- increasing your fiber and fluid intake

 - taking tricyclic antidepressants for stomach pain or loose stools